LinkUpStudio/ruby-course-presentations/5/PITCHME.md

 #### Preparation

-OK, we're ready to start.
+OK, we're ready to start<br>
 Just open the project in your IDE/Editor

 ---